xBugor/Github-Nedir/README.md

 # GitHub
 - GitHub geliştiricilerin kodlarını depoladığı, yayınladığı uzak bir depodur.

+  *GitHub is a remote repository where developers store and publish their code.*

 - Git versiyon sistemi ile çalışmaktadır.

+  *It works with the Git version control system.*

 - Public olan projeleri indirip kullanabilirsiniz.

+   *You can download and use public projects.*

 - GitHub açık kaynak yazılımlar için kullanılan bir platform olduğu gibi özel projeler içinde kullanılabilir.

+* GitHub is a platform used for open-source software, but it can also be used for private projects.*

 - GitHub'a projeleri yüklemek için repository dediğimiz depoları açmak gereklidir.

+  *To upload projects to GitHub, it is necessary to create repositories, which are called 'repos'.*

 - Yazılımcılar için bir cv niyetindende kullanılabilir.

+   *It can also be used as a CV for developers.*